Whakamarama

-Whakamārama is a rural area in the Western Bay of Plenty District and Bay of Plenty Region of New Zealand's North Island.
+Whakamārama (/,fa:k@'ma:r@m@/) is a rural area in the Western Bay of Plenty District and Bay of Plenty Region of New Zealand's North Island.

 It includes a section of State Highway 2 between Ōmokoroa and Te Puna that underwent major maintenance work in early 2020.

 The area is dominated by orchards and avocado growers, and has been targeted by avocado thieves.

 Etymology

 Whakamārama is the Māori word for illumination or explanation.

 The macron was officially added to the name in 2019.

 History and culture

 Māori settlement

 Whakamārama was one of the Māori villages attacked during the New Zealand Wars in 1867.

 The event is marked with a commemorative pouwhenua at Tawhitinui Marae, unveiled on the 150th anniversary in April 2017.

 Recent history

 The Atrium Art Gallery opened in Whakamārama in May 2019.
 It featured a steampunk exhibition later that year.

 A missing 85-year-old man was found dead in Whakamārama in July 2019.

 In September 2019, police began pursuing a driver in Whakamārama, following through Te Puna before eventually stopping them with road spikes in Bethlehem.

 A search operation was launched in Whakamārama in January 2020, after a Tauranga man went missing.
 The case was featured on Police reality TV series Police Ten 7 four months later, in May 2020.

 Several fires broke out in early 2020 in a bark processing plant, a bark pile, a garage and rental home, and a large area of scrub.